RachelTWQ/chatty/README.md

-React Boilerplate
+# Chatty App
 =====================

-A minimal and light dev environment for ReactJS.

-### Usage

-Clone the boilerplate and create your own git repo.
+A minimal aclient-side SPA (single-page app) built with ReactJS.
+It allows users to communicate with each other without having to register accounts.

+## Getting Started

+Fork this repository, then clone your fork of this repository.
+Install the dependencies and start the server from chatty_server folder.

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
-cd react-simple-boilerplate
-git remote rm origin
-git remote add origin [YOUR NEW REPOSITORY]
-# Manually update your package.json file
+npm install
+npm start
 ```

-Install the dependencies and start the server.
+Install the dependencies and start the server from root folder.

 ```
 npm install